Timdavidcole/square-breathing/README.md

 # Square Breathing Helper

-Very simple single page app for a tech test I received.
+Fairly simple single page app for a tech test I received.
+Spent most of my time working on the box animation, which is a combination of CSS and Javascript.

 You can check it out here. https://square-breathing.herokuapp.com/